San Francisco Bay Wildlife

 Red-legged Frog

-Red-legged Frog - Rana aurora Foothill Yellow-legged Frog
+Red-legged Frog - Rana aurora (Sunol Regional Wilderness)

-5. American Bullfrog - Rana catesbeiana (Introduced species - not native to California)
+4. American Bullfrog - Lithobates catesbeianus (Introduced species - not native to California but widespread)

 Amphibian Articles and Links